TITLE 2: GOVERNMENTAL ORGANIZATION

 2) A case is Active when the matter requires current or continued investigation.

 3) A case is Pending when the investigation is completed and awaiting prosecution or civil or administrative action.
-A case may be Pending/Inactive if no investigative activity is anticipated for a period of 30 days or longer.
+A case may be classified as Pending/Inactive if no investigative activity is anticipated for a period of 30 days or longer.

-4) A case is Closed when investigative action ceases due to unfounded allegations, an administrative closing of the case, the completion of adjudication of all subjects, or the referral of the case to another agency for investigation in which the OIG will not participate.
+4) A case is Closed when investigative action ceases due to unfounded allegations, an administrative closing of the case, the completion of adjudication of all subjects, or the referral of the case to another agency for investigation in which the OIG will not actively participate.

 5) A Case Summary Report will be completed at the conclusion of each investigation.